Being a Methodist School

 What does it mean to us to be a Methodist School?

 Our school is ‘for all‘; those of faith and those with no faith.
-We welcome ‘all’.

 The Methodist Church was founded by John Wesley in the mid-1700s.
 He believed that Christianity and learning should be equal for all as all are equal.
 He travelled Britain, America and Europe teaching to assembled groups in the open air.
 Our school was founded by the Methodist Church in the mid-1800s and still today provides education for all and seeks equality for all.
-Methodism traditionally shares a conviction that God has love for all people.
-It teaches a belief in a triune of God – Father, Son, and Holy Spirit and faith in salvation through Jesus Christ.
-Methodism affirms the unity of all Christians in the Body of Christ.

-As our school is a Methodist faith school, the Christian faith underpins our learning and is one of the enablers for continuing the development of children’s spirituality but in no way does our ethos set out to convert.
-At all times, we seek to find parallels with other faiths and beliefs.
+As a Methodist Controlled school, the Christian faith underpins our learning and is one of the enablers for continuing the development of children’s spirituality but in no way does our ethos set out to convert.

-Methodism within Christianity, provides our school vision which is centred within the Methodist belief and bible teachings; that all people are made in the image of God (Genesis1:27); all people are of equal value/are equally loved by God (Galatians 3:28); and all people have a spiritual yearning however that is expressed, lived and articulated.
+Methodism within Christianity, provides our school vision which is centred within the Methodist belief and bible teachings; that all people are made in the image of God (Genesis 1:27); all people are of equal value/are equally loved by God (Galatians 3:28); and all people have a spiritual yearning however that is expressed, lived and articulated.
 (Psalm 63:1-5)

 Within the Methodist tradition, this is lived out in our worship, our beliefs and our daily life.
 In our daily life we seek to follow advice attributed to John Wesley, the founder of Methodism:

-Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as ever you can.”
+“Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as ever you can.”

 (1799 collection of sermons.)

 Jesus calls Christians to focus upwards – towards God.
 Then outwards to serving others.
 Finally, he wants Christians to reflect inwards, in their own hearts, so they can know how to be the best possible version of themselves.
-We present this transformational model as a window to look out, a mirror to reflect inwards and a door leading towards transformation.

 As a school, we celebrate that Christian values are not exclusive to Christianity and are valued by the wider community as they provide a moral compass for all.
 This is the basis for our citizenship curriculum.